 Associate Membership: is for NON-LICENSED people and they cannot hold office or be on a committee and have NO Voting Privileges.

-Article II — Officers and Executive Committee
+Article II — Officers and Executive Council

 Sec.
-2. The officers and additional executive committee members of the Association (club) shall be selected by holding nominations (nominee must be present to gain nomination) for all positions at the annual October meeting and then having nominations and elections for the next one year term at the annual November meeting with all full members voting, assuming a quorum is present.
+2. The officers and additional executive Council members of the Association (club) shall be selected by holding nominations (nominee must be present to gain nomination) for all positions at the annual October meeting and then having nominations and elections for the next one year term at the annual November meeting with full members voting, assuming a quorum is present.